 penalty = defending ^ 3.5 / (defending ^ 3.5 + highest_skill ^ 3.5)

 What this means in simple words?
 The closer the skills are, the bigger the effect will be if you increase or decrease those skills.

 In addition to that, your Man Marker will have an extra 10% boost on his defending skill if he is Powerful and 5% if he is specless.
 This boost will take place only on the Man Marking fight between the players.
 It isn’t there for the whole match.

 Finally, the Man Marked’s specialty is important too.
-If he is a technical guy, he will suffer 10 p.p. more on the above penalty, since your player will be with him all the time and he will not have the space to do his magic dribbles.
-But if he is an unpredictable, the penalty will be 10 p.p. smaller, since your player will not be able to predict his movements.
+If he is a technical guy, he will suffer 8% on his highest skill only during the man marking calculations, since your player will be with him all the time and he will not have the space to do his magic dribbles.
+But if he is an unpredictable, he will gain 8% on the highest skill, since your player will not be able to predict his movements.

 Are the above details enough to build your future tactics?
 One could say that those are more than what we used to share in the past.
 But, since the contributions are not the same for every skill and losing 50% of a playmaking skill compare with a 50% loss on scoring could lead to different results, it’s up to you how you will use it.